hashkat/hashkat/docs/glossary.md

 ####weights
 **(type: n/a)** This follows the same procedure as thresholds.
 Instead of defining the thresholds for grouping entities, it defines the probability of selecting one of the groups of entities.

+####tweet_observation
+**(type: n/a)** This denotes the section of the input file that provides the decay function for the retweet rates.
+Experimentally, the retweet rate for a tweet decays over time by approximately 1/t where t is the time in minutes.

+####density_function
+**(type: n/a)** This density function is the function that describes how the retweet rates decay over time.
+Since the input file is intertwined with Python, you can actually declare mathematical functions with Python syntax as the density function.
+An example is ‘2.45 / (x)**1.1’.
+This function is integrated with scipy and each discrete element of this function is divided by the total integral to normalize the function.
+This ensures that it is truly a probability density function.
+The discrete elements of the function can be adjusted by the parameters mentioned below.
+The entities that have the chance to be retweeted are binned according to the values of the function, and as time progresses they switch bins to have smaller value.

+####x_start
+**(type: double)** This is the initial value of the density function.
+Make sure that the value of the density function evaluated at this starting value does not cause a discontinuity in the function.

+####x_end
+**(type: double)** This is the final value of the density function.
+Make sure that the value of the density function evaluated at this end value does not cause a discontinuity in the function.

+####initial_resolution
+**(type: double)** This is the initial value for determining where the integral of the density function is evaluated at.
+If the x start value is 5 and this parameter is set to 1, then the first integral will be from 5 to 6.

+####resolution_growth_factor
+**(type: double)** This value changes how the integrals are evaluated for the density function.
+Since the resolution of the function found experimentally needs to be more accurate initially then after some amount of time, we have introduced this parameter.
+For example if x start is 5, the initial resolution is 1, and this parameter is 1.5, then the integrals will be evaluated at [5, 6], [6, 8.5], [8.5, 13.5], etc.

+####time_span
+**(type: double)** This value determines when the density function will disappear allowing no more retweets or follow by retweets to occur.
+Since the function found experimentally approaches 0 quite slowly, it is convenient to define a time span for the function to improve efficiency of the retweet algorithm.
+Like the max time parameter you can use convenient strings like ‘minute’, ‘hour’, ‘day’, ‘month’, or ‘year’.
+You can also use Python syntax and multiply numbers to these strings.

+####ideologies
+**(type: n/a)** This section of the input file determines abstract characterizations of entities.
+The motivation behind it is political views on Twitter and how different or similar people based on political views would act on retweets or hashtags.
+Make sure that the number of ideologies declared here is the same as ‘N BIN IDEOLOGIES’ variable in the “config static.h” header file.
+Once you declare ideologies you can then set the weights for each ideology in the regions section of the input file.
+You can also set the weights of a certain entity type tweeting about their ideology in the entities section of the input file.

+####naming_ideologies
+**(type: string)** The names of your ideologies is completely up to you and the syntax for declaring ideologies is as such:

+ideologies:
+- name: Red
+- name: Blue

+You can see that I have set 2 ideologies, Red and Blue.
+The weights for each ideology must be set in the regions section of the input file.

+####regions
+**(type: n/a)** This section of the input file is for declaring different regions where the entities in the network are ‘from’.
+When an entity is created, where the entity is ‘from’ is selected randomly with weights that can be set.
+Here you can set the weights for many different parameters, all of which is explained below.

+####naming_regions
+**(type: string)** The name of your region can be anything that consists of a string.
+The name is a necessary part of the region so you will get a warning if it is not set.

+####region_add_weight
+**(type: double)** As mentioned above, when an entity is added into the network, we randomly generate where they are from.
+The weights set for each region declares the probability of an entity being from a specific region.
+The weights for all of the regions are summed and then divided by the sum to create a probability.
+The units for the weights of each region should be the same to normalize them correctly.
+The syntax for declaring the add weight is as such:

+regions:
+- name: Canada
+add weight: 5
+- name: USA
+add weight: 10

+From these weights, two thirds of the population will be from USA and one third from Canada.

+####preference_class_weights
+**(type: n/a)** After declaring preference classes which describe how retweets pass from entity to entity, you must set the weights for each preference class in the region section.
+For more information on preference classes, click here: preference classes.
+Let’s say you have defined preference classes ‘Pref1’ and ‘Pref2’.
+The correct syntax for setting the weighting of these preference classes is as follows:

+regions:
+- name: Canada
+add weight: 5
+preference class weights: {Pref1: 10, Pref2: 10}

+Here the weights for each preference classes are also summed and divided by the sum to generate a probability.
+These probabilities are used when an entity is created to determine which preference class they use.

+####ideology_weights
+**(type: n/a)** After declaring ideologies which define a characteristic for an entity, you must set the weights for each ideology in the region section.
+For more information on ideologies, click here: ideologies.
+Let’s say you have defined ideologies ‘Red’ and ‘Blue’.
+The correct syntax for setting the weighting of these ideologies is as follows:

+regions:
+- name: Canada
+add weight: 5
+ideology weights: {Red: 10, Blue: 10}

+Here the weights for each ideology are also summed and divided by the sum to generate a probability.
+These probabilities are used when an entity is created to determine which ideology they are.

+####language_weights
+**(type: n/a)** After declaring languages in ‘config static.h’ which defines the language for the entity, you must set the weights for each language in the region section.
+Let’s say you have defined languages ‘English’, ‘French’, and ‘English+French’.
+The correct syntax for setting the weighting of these languages is as follows:

+regions:
+- name: Canada
+add_weight: 5
+language_weights: {English: 10, French: 10, English+French: 10}

+Here the weights for each language are also summed and divided by the sum to generate a probability.
+These probabilities are used when an entity is created to determine which language they speak.

+####config_static
+**(type: n/a)** There are constant values that can be found in ‘config static.h’.
+Some of the static values can be changed in the input file for simplicity.
+An example of this is the humour bins described below.

+humour_bins
+**(type: int)** To determine how a retweet is passed based on humour, there are different values dedicated to each humour bin which describes how a tweet will be passed from entity to entity based on humour.
+The value for each bin is what ever value is set in the preference classes section for ‘humourous’ multiplied by the probability density function.

+####preference_classes
+**(type: n/a)** This section of the input file is for the declaration of preference classes which describe how tweets are passed in the system.
+Here you must set the tweet transmission for different scenarios based on different entity characteristics; all of which is explained below.

+####naming_preference_classes
+**(type: string)** You can name your preference classes however you want.
+The names of your preference classes are needed in the regions section of the input file to determine the weights for an entity having a certain preference class.
+An example is as follows:

+preference classes:
+- name: Pref1

+####tweet_transmission
+**(type: n/a)** Here you must set the transmission probabilities for different situations which can be found below.
+The transmission probabilities are then multiplied by the density function which has been found experimentally to decrease over time.

+####plain_tweets
+**(type: n/a)** In the entities section, there are different types of tweets that entities can tweet.
+One of the tweet types is ‘plain’ which is a generic tweet.
+When an entity tweets a plain tweet, the entities that follows the entity who tweeted may retweet the tweet depending on the tweet transmission value and density function.
+An example of the syntax for declaring a plain tweet preference class is:

+preference classes:
+- name: Pref1
+tweet transmission:
+plain:
+EntityType1: 0.1
+EntityType2: 0.1
+else: 0.1

+As you can see from above, the entity types declared in the entities section are used in the preference classes.
+If you also declared an entity type ‘EntityType3’ then that entity type would fall under the ‘else’ set above.
+You can see that the transmission probabilities for all of the entity types are the same.